wang-lab/WU-CRISPR/README.md

 REQUIREMENTS

-A Perl 5 interpreter or high on a Linux system is required.
+A Perl 5 interpreter or higher on a Red-Hat compatible Linux system is required.

 INSTALLATION